streamingfast/kvdb/store/storetest/README.md

 ```
 minikube start # If you don't have a local configured cluster

+## **Stop**!
-# Ensure your kubectl points to the created cluster above
+# Ensure your kubectl points to the created cluster above before continuing
+# ... you wouldn't want to peform all this on the production cluster right!

 kubectl apply -f https://raw.githubusercontent.com/tikv/tikv-operator/master/manifests/crd.v1beta1.yaml

 helm repo add pingcap https://charts.pingcap.org/